Late Invoice Statistics You Should Know (2026)

 Small businesses are usually the most affected by late invoice payments.
 Their day-to-day operations aren’t exactly smooth sailing, and their capital is quite limited — especially when they’re just starting out.

 What’s more, small businesses make up the majority of US businesses.
-Namely, a staggering 99.9% of all companies in the US are classified as small businesses, with 45.9% of the US workforce being small business employees.
+Namely, a staggering 99.9% of all companies in the US are small businesses, and 45.9% of the US workforce are small-business employees.

 Now, let’s see how frequently small businesses deal with late invoices.

-Naturally, with their money captured in unpaid invoices, small businesses have lower prospects for growth and risk increased employee turnover.
+With money tied up in unpaid invoices, small businesses have fewer prospects for growth and face increased employee turnover.
 This is especially the case if the lack of cash flow impacts the compensation or career growth opportunities.

-38% of small businesses fail because of financial challenges
+38% of US small businesses fail due to financial challenges

 Small businesses that rely less on digital tools experience overdue payments more frequently

-The 2025 Small Business Late Payments Report by QuickBooks found a correlation between digital adoption and timely invoice payments.
-Namely, the results showed that the more a business embraced technology, the less likely it was to experience late payments.
+The QuickBooks 2025 report also found a correlation between digital adoption and timely invoice payments.
+The results showed that the more a business embraced technology, the less likely it was to experience late payments.

 Global statistics for invoice late payment practices

-Late payment practice isn’t confined to a geographical location.
-So, let’s examine the status of overdue invoices across countries and regions.
+Let’s examine the status of overdue invoices across countries and regions worldwide.

-A 2025 Atradius report on B2B payment practices uncovered that:
+A 2026 Atradius report on B2B payments in Australia uncovered that:

 62% of small businesses in the UK aren’t being paid on time